-□Please first read and note the introductory information and heed the WARNINGS △
+Please first read and note the introductory information and heed the WARNINGS

-If the φ button is pressed often while outside the operating range, it is possible that the vehicle cannot be locked or unlocked anymore with the remote control vehicle key.
+If the øbutton is pressed often while outside the operating range, it is possible that the vehicle cannot be locked or unlocked anymore with the remote control vehicle key.
 Synchronize the vehicle key as follows:

-- Take the emergency key out of the remote control vehicle key - Remove the cap from the door handle on the driver door - Press the button on the remote control vehicle key.
-Stand immediately next to vehicle while doing SO. - Manually unlock the vehicle using the emergency key within 1 minute.
+- Unfold the key bit on the remote control vehicle key, Remote control vehicle keys. - · Remove the cap from the door handle on the driver door, Emergency closing and opening. - Press the φ button on the remote control vehicle key.
+Stand immediately next to vehicle while doing so. - Manually unlock the vehicle using the key bit within 1 minute.
+The synchronization is complete. - · Reinstall the cap.
+Power locking and closing system